Arthur John McCormack: Patents and time at Wolseley

-During his time at Wolseley he travelled to the USA to give evidence to the US Senate finance committee in the matter of cost of production of roller bearings.
+During his time at Wolseley he travelled to the US to give evidence to the US Senate finance committee in the matter of cost of production of roller bearings.
 Wolseley was making them under license from Timken Bearings.
 He also comments on the advantages of Worm Gear vs Bevels and their use in cars coming down on the side of the use of the worm gear despite the difficulty in manufacture.

 The Wolseley Viper engine was not only used in the RAF SE5a WW1 aircraft but also used in racing the Wolseley cars after McCormack set up a competition racing group.
 The Wolseley Viper 1 was the earliest known racing car to use this engine.
 The Wolseley Moth and later the Wolseley 15 HP held a number of records.
 The development of these racing cars and work on the Viper engine caused Wolseley to be one of the first companies to make use of the overhead camshaft.

 At the end of WW1 he received the O.B.E followed two years later in 1920 with the C.B.E. both for services rendered to industry during the war.
 The post-war chairman of Wolseley, Sir Vincent Caillard, attributed this to his efforts in transforming the Wolseley works into a war factory.

 When the Automobile Industry decided to formalise research in early 1920 and created the Research Association of British Motor Manufacturers, Arthur McCormack, representing Wolseley was on the first council.
 The Associations role was both research and collection of research to aid its members.

 In 1922, he was made President of BEN (Automotive Industry Charity).

 McCormack resigned from Wolseley in November 1923 and was replaced by a committee of management.
 Timken bearings production was taken on by another Vickers business and other expansion plans failed.
 His spectacular 1921 London showroom in Piccadilly was sold for banking premises.
 Receivers were appointed in 1926 and the following year W R Morris, later Viscount Nuffield, purchased the Wolseley business.